Waters That Bite

 Format Flexibility:

-The dual-orientation system (vertical for mobile/streaming apps, horizontal for TV/desktop) ensured Waters That Bite could maintain visual impact across every streaming platform format without redesign or compromise.
-Whether viewers encountered it on iPhone, iPad, smart TV, or desktop browser, the key art worked.
+The dual-orientation system ensured Waters That Bite maintained visual impact across every streaming platform without redesign.
+Whether viewers encountered it on iPhone, smart TV, or desktop, the key art worked.

 Visual Positioning:

-The title treatment positioned Waters That Bite as premium nature documentary content – sophisticated enough for documentary purists, cinematic enough to compete with scripted thrillers in streaming queues.
-The custom typography elevated it beyond standard nature doc aesthetics while the moody palette and predator imagery delivered on the visceral promise.
+The title treatment positioned Waters That Bite as premium content—sophisticated enough for documentary purists, cinematic enough to compete with scripted thrillers.
+The custom typography elevated it beyond standard nature doc aesthetics.

 Streaming Optimization:

-Designed for thumb-stopping power in endless scroll environments.
-The bold typography and high-contrast imagery ensured the documentary stood out in crowded content grids, whether someone was browsing Netflix-style tiles or Amazon-style carousels.
-The treatment maintained legibility and atmosphere even at thumbnail size, critical for streaming platform discovery.
+Designed for thumb-stopping power in endless scroll.
+Bold typography and high-contrast imagery stood out in crowded content grids at any size, critical for streaming platform discovery.